romnn/wasm-audio-effect-rack/README.md

 #### NPM client name options

 @disco/disco is the all in one application
 @disco/core contains math, communication, p2p etc.
 @disco/controller contains the ui and logic for the controller
 @disco/viewer contains the ui and logic for the viewer
+@disco/launcher contains the launcher application UI

 #### Python client name options